teebs4140/emoji-merge/README.md

 3. When two identical emojis touch, they merge into the next tier
 4. Keep merging to reach higher tiers and increase your score
 5. Don't let emojis overflow the container!
-6. Reach the polar bear (🐻‍❄️) to win!
+6. Reach the polar bear (🐻‍❄️) to unlock the bonus exhibit, then continue merging up to the dragon (🐲) to fully conquer the zoo!

 ## 📊 Emoji Progression